grokify/sogo/README.md

 ## Description

-Sogo is a collection of Go wrappers to make using various Go libaries easier.
+SoGo is a collection of Go wrappers to make using various Go libaries easier.
 Much of the original code for this library was originally in the [`github.com/grokify/mogo`](https://github.com/grokify/mogo) package, however, the code was extracted in the interest of reducing the dependencies associated with that module.
 This module freely uses additional dependencies, with the goal of limiting dependencies to specific packages.

  [build-status-svg]: https://github.com/grokify/sogo/workflows/test/badge.svg
  [build-status-link]: https://github.com/grokify/sogo/actions/workflows/test.yaml